-In my last musing I talked about what not to do in your CV or resume.
+In my last musing (No, not that way… this way), I talked about what not to do in your CV or resume.
 But do you know the difference between the two?

-In Australia we use the words CV and resume interchangeably but they do have some slight differences in the length, layout, and purpose of these documents.
+In Australia, we use the words CV and resume interchangeably, but there are slight differences in the length, layout, and purpose of these documents.

-CVs include all information around publications, training, posters and more.
-There are also differences around industry versus government CVs or university applications, and nuances around them can make a big difference to how you are initially perceived.
+CVs include all information about publications, training, posters and more.
+There are also differences around industry versus government CVs or university applications, and nuances around them can make a big difference in how you are initially perceived.

-Selection criteria are required for many university and government roles, although happily I have seen them reduce their requirements over the last year or so to look more at specific questions on your achievements instead.
+Selection criteria are required for many university and government roles.
+However, I have seen them reduce their requirements over the last year to look more at specific questions on your achievements instead.

 Make sure you check the specific website or call to confirm what is required.
-I have had many a candidate call me a day or so before an application has to be submitted as they have not read or asked what was really required.
+I have had many candidates call me a day or so before an application has to be submitted as they have yet to read or ask what was required.

-My preference when assisting candidates, and I have seen this work well, is if you have an academic CV I suggest you have a resume of three to four pages highlighting your skills, capabilities and key achievements.
+My preference when assisting candidates, and I have seen this work well, is if you have an academic CV, I suggest you have a resume of three to four pages highlighting your skills, capabilities and key achievements.
 You can then include an appendix that can be longer if needed with all the additional information.
-A scholarship summary in the resume can be helpful to highlight the key appendix components.
+A scholarship summary in the resume can help highlight the key appendix components.

 Different types of resumes:

 A complete hybrid highlights your skills and aptitude in certain areas.
-It usually includes a short list of your roles and then the details of your roles are mixed up under different skill sets/aptitude areas.
-E.g. management, communication and any number of subheadings of aptitudes/skills.
+It usually includes a short list of your roles.
+Then, the details of your roles are mixed up under different skill sets/aptitude areas—E.g. management, communication and any number of subheadings of aptitudes/skills.

-A semi hybrid is my personal preference.
-It uses the chronological format with some initial hybrid formatting to highlight your aptitudes and skills.
+A semi-hybrid is my personal preference.
+It uses the chronological format with initial hybrid formatting to highlight your aptitudes and skills.

-Here are some other important things to remember:
+Here are some other essential things to remember:

-Create a master document to draw from.
-Over a period of time you will end up with multiple resumes for different roles, each tailored to the position or area that you wish to apply to.
+- Create a master document to draw from.
+Over some time, you will end up with multiple resumes for different roles, each tailored to the position or area that you wish to apply to.

-Revise your resume or CV each time you leave a role.
-In reality many people don’t do this – it is very easy to forget.
-At the very least keep the position description for future reference and/or document your key achievements.
+- Revise your resume or CV each time you leave a role.
+In reality, many people don’t do this – it is easy to forget.
+At the very least, keep the position description for future reference and document your key achievements.